b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/appendices/terminus_post_quem_TPQ_and_terminus_ante_quem_TAQ_v1_15082025.md

 Communication and rendering

 - In apparatus: “TPQ 1204 (coin hoard) / TAQ 1230 (rebuild) \[confidence: high; independent lines: numismatic + architectural; policy v1.2].”
-- In prose: “Well‑attested, on numismatic and architectural grounds; earliest 1204, latest 1230.”
+- In prose: “Well-attested, on numismatic and architectural grounds; earliest 1204, latest 1230.”
 Avoid naked “high certainty” without the grounds.
-- In data‑viz: Encode bin with color intensity; show evidence icons (e.g., coin, column) and independence tick in tooltip; display policy version.
+- In data-viz: Encode bin with colour intensity; show evidence icons (e.g., coin, column) and independence tick in tooltip; display policy version.
-- For AI parsing: Keep the bin and the structured evidence_lines close to the bounds; avoid free‑text only.
+- For AI parsing: Keep the bin and the structured evidence_lines close to the bounds; avoid free-text only.
 Expose assessor and policy version for audit.

 ---

-If you want, I can fold these additions into your JSON Schema (with machine rules expressed as JSON Schema annotations plus a companion linter), and supply a two‑page codebook template with ready‑filled examples for numismatic, palaeographic, oral, and epigraphic lines.
+If you want, I can fold these additions into your JSON Schema (with machine rules expressed as JSON Schema annotations plus a companion linter), and supply a two-page codebook template with ready-filled examples for numismatic, palaeographic, oral, and epigraphic lines.

 Right — I dropped it in as if it were self-evident.
 Let me close that loop.